Table of Contents

 Data Caps and Unlimited Plans

-Satellite companies will often offer unlimited “standard” data and then put a data cap on your “high-speed” data.
+Some satellite companies will offer unlimited “standard” data and then put a data cap on your “high-speed” data.
 But standard data will give you a slow internet speed that does not allow you full internet activity.
 When you run out of high-speed data, your internet may slow down so much that you lose the ability to stream video or do other high-data tasks.

 Several providers will offer you the option to purchase extra data for the month when you need it.
 This will increase your internet bill, but at least you will be aware of the choice.
 With soft data caps like these, you won’t get unexpected charges on your statement.